Corneal Ulcers in Dogs

 How is a corneal ulcer diagnosed?

-Superficial corneal abrasions are generally not visible without special tests and equipment.
-Corneal ulcers are detected with the use of special stains such as fluorescein.
-A drop of this stain is placed on the cornea.
-The dye will turn green and adhere to areas of ulceration.
-Large ulcers are readily visible, while tiny ulcers may be enhanced by the use of special ophthalmic lights and filters.
+Once stained, large ulcers are easily seen, while tiny ulcers may be observed using special ophthalmic lights and filters.
 A fluorescein stain test is the most common eye test performed and may be the only test needed if the ulcer is acute and very superficial.
-If the ulcer is chronic or is very deep, samples may be taken for culture and cell study prior to applying the stain or other medication.
+If the ulcer is chronic or very deep, samples may be taken to see what bacterial infection is present (culture) and to look at cells under a microscope (histology) before applying the stain or any other medication.

 How is a corneal ulcer treated?